dynatrace-ace/bug-busters/docs/1-bugzappers-bugs.md

 Find the `/api/playerStats` endpoint and set a breakpoint.

-Try to play a game again and check the `View Past Game Stats` again.
+Try to play a new game and check the `View Past Game Stats` again.
 This should trigger the breakpoint and capture a snapshot.
 What happens when we calculate the `accuracy`?

 ![Snapshot](img/debugging-playerStats.png)